nkn-ctrl/TryHackMe/Jr_Penetration_Tester/PrivillegeEscalation.md

     - TTY: Terminal type used by the user
     - Time: Amount of CPU time used by the process (this is NOT the time this process has been running for)
     - CMD: The command or executable running (will NOT display any command line parameter)
+    - `ps -A`: view all running processes
+    - `ps axjf`: view process tree
+    - `ps aux`: show processes for all users (a), display the user that launched the process (u), and show processes that are not attached to a terminal (x)